 A doctor should also provide information regarding a patient’s range of motion in all major joints.

-Legal Representation in Long Term Disability Insurance Claims
+Legal Representation In Long-Term Disability Claims